DevExpress/devextreme-documentation/concepts/90 Integration Guides/30 Create a DevExtreme application with Vite.js.md

 Vite (pronounced "veet") is a web development framework from the creators of Vue.js.
 It offers an intuitive API, fast build times, and efficient dependency bundling thanks to its use of native ESM modules.

-Unlike its major competitors — Next.js and `create-react-app`, Vite is compatible with a variety of front-end solutions.
+Unlike its major competitors — Next.js and `create-react-app` — Vite is compatible with a variety of front-end solutions.
 In addition to its original companion framework — Vue.js — you can use Vite with React.js, Svelte, or even vanilla JavaScript.

-In this tutorial, we'll create a new Vite application with a Vue.js front-end.
+In this tutorial, we'll create a new Vite application with a Vue.js frontend.
 The application will pull data from the publicly available [Cat Facts API](https://catfact.ninja) and display it with the DevExpress Data Grid.

 * [1.
 Create a new Vite project](#1-create-a-new-vite-project)
 * [2.
 Configure DevExtreme dependencies](#2-configure-devextreme-dependencies)